 There’s more from New York:

-- With Brunson unavailable, Tyler Kolek turned in the best game of his career, Schwartz states in a separate story.
+- With Brunson unavailable on Tuesday, Tyler Kolek turned in the best game of his career, Schwartz states in a separate story.
 Making his first-ever start, the second-year guard posted 20 points, 11 rebounds and eight assists in 31 minutes.
 “Anytime you get an opportunity like that, you try to take advantage of it,” Kolek said.
 “These guys got confidence in me to go out there and play my game and do what I do.
 It’s too bad, we just couldn’t get the win.”
 Schwartz observes that Kolek’s recent play might lessen the need for the Knicks to pursue a backup point guard on the trade market.

 - Karl-Anthony Towns talked about his affection for Minnesota after scoring 40 points on Tuesday, Schwartz adds in another piece.
-Towns, who spent nine years with the Timberwolves before being traded to New York shortly before the start of last season, was greeted with a loud ovation during introductions and got a “shoutout” from Anthony Edwards in his post-game interview.
+Towns, who spent nine years with the Timberwolves before being traded to New York shortly before the start of last season, was greeted with a loud ovation during introductions and got a “shout-out” from Anthony Edwards in his post-game interview.
 “There’s nothing more valuable in this league, this job, than to be respected,” Towns said.
 “I left my heart, my soul here in Minnesota.
 For the fans to just, even after two seasons away, to respect me the way they do and to think of me so highly and to appreciate what I left on the court tonight, it means a lot.
 It really means a lot.”

 - Trey Jemison got a rare chance to contribute in last week’s win over Indiana, logging more than 18 minutes in just his fourth appearance of the season.
-The third-year center, who’s already on his fifth NBA team, has benefitted from the Knicks’ development program, according to Ian Begley of SNY.tv.
+The third-year center, who’s already on his fifth NBA team, has benefited from the Knicks’ development program, according to Ian Begley of SNY.tv.
 “My game is growing,” Jemison said.
 “From my position coaches to all my G League coaches, they are buying in and helping me set a higher standard for myself and it’s been great. … I love coming to work every day.”

 Good to see Kolek getting some run lately.
 As a Big East fan I watched him quite a bit in College, and I like his game.